ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/simd-info-demo/simdinfo-description.md

         - XOR

 #### Advanced search functionality
-With its robust search engine, SIMD.info allows you to either search for a specific intrinsic, for example `vaddq_f64`, or enter more general terms, for example "How to add 2 vectors", and it returns a list of the corresponding intrinsics.
+With its robust search engine, SIMD.info allows you to either search for a specific intrinsic, for example `vaddq_f64`, or enter more general terms, for example "How to add 2 vectors," and it returns a list of the corresponding intrinsics.

 You can also filter results based on the specific engine you're working with, such as NEON, SSE4.2, AVX, AVX512, or VSX.
 This functionality streamlines the process of finding the right commands tailored to your needs.